 In this blog, our industry partner, Cabin Crew Wings, share their thoughts on the pre-employment training process and what you can expect.

-Your initial training will not usually cost you anything upfront.
+The initial training doesn’t usually cost anything upfront.
 However, certain airlines will expect you to pay off the cost of your training over the course of your employment.

-Some airlines allow you an allowance during the training period, which again may be deducted from your wages over a set period when you commence employment.
+Some airlines will give you an allowance during the training period, which again may be deducted from your wages over a set period when you commence employment.

-You might also have to pay for your own accommodation and meals during your training, or part of them.
-For example, an airline might cover your accommodation and breakfast costs, but not compensate you for lunch or dinner.
+You might also have to pay (fully or partly) for your own accommodation and meals during the training.
+As an example, an airline might cover your accommodation and breakfast costs, but not compensate you for lunch or dinner.

-Some airlines who offer more choice in routes, cabin classes and aircraft may run a longer training course simply because there’s more content to cover.
+Airlines who offer more choice in routes, cabin classes and aircraft, may run a longer training course, simply because there is more content to cover.